Catherine Breshkovsky: Early life

 Born as Yekaterina Konstantinovna Verigo into the Russian nobility in Ivanovo village, Nevelsky district, Vitebsk province, Breshkovsky grew up on the family estate in Chernigov province, and was educated at home.
-Her father, Konstantin Verigo, owned serfs, but - according to her account - treated them well.
+Her father, Konstantin Verigo, owned serfs, but—according to her account—treated them well.
 In 1861, during the Emancipation reform she helped her father free the serfs on the family estate then worked voluntarily to educate them.
-In 1868, she married N.P.Breshko-Breshkovsky, a landowner and country magistrate, but left him after two years and moved to Kiev where she formed a 'commune' with her sister Olga (who died young) and Maria Kolenkina.
+In 1868, she married Nikolay Petrovich Breshko-Breshkovsky, a landowner and country magistrate, but left him after two years and moved to Kiev where she formed a 'commune' with her sister Olga (who died young) and Maria Kolenkina.
 The trio followed the anarchist Mikhail Bakunin, when most of the revolutionaries in Kiev were in a group led by Pavel Axelrod, followers of the populist revolutionary Pyotr Lavrov.
 Axelrod introduced her to Andrei Zhelyabov, the peasant's son who organised the assassination of Tsar Alexander II in 1881.

 In February 1874, she gave birth to a son, Nikolay Breshko-Breshkovsky, and left him to be brought up by relatives.
 She did not see him again until he was aged 22, and learnt that they had nothing in common.
 He later became a thriller writer, and Nazi sympathiser.
 In July 1874, she, Kolenkina and Yakov Stefanovich decided to 'go to the people' and set out with false passports, disguised as itinerants labourers, to settle in a village, where they tried to instill revolutionary ideas in the peasants.
 Warned of imminent arrest, Kolenkina returned to Kiev, while Breshkovsky and Stefanovich moved to another village, in Kherson province, where they came into contact with evangelical Protestants, known as the Stundists.
 Rejected by the Stundists, they moved on to Tulchyn.
-After Stefanovich returned to Kiev, Breshkovsky was arrested when a police officer checking her false passport noticed that she didn't act as submissively as a peasant normally would.
+After Stefanovich returned to Kiev, Breshkovsky was arrested when a police officer checking her false passport noticed that she did not act as submissively as a peasant normally would.